Codyaxe/infinity_fortress/README.md

 ## Running the Game

-1. Navigate to the `target` directory:
+1. Use a terminal and navigate to the `target` directory:
    ```bash
    cd target
    ```